Graduate | Fine Arts

 Low-residency

-You'll leverage remote learning technologies in a flexible delivery model that includes a concentrated summer schedule.
-You'll work both online and independently, delving into research and practice for your chosen area of fine arts or media arts.
+Our two-year, full-time, low-residency MFA degree offers a hybrid delivery model of online coursework during fall and spring terms and on-campus summer residencies.
+You'll work both online and independently, delving into research and practice for your chosen fine arts or media arts area.

 There are many opportunities for low-residency students to connect with their full-residency peers and the wider ECU community by participating in year-round professional development activities and other programming.